ksirts/semantic_id/README.md

 output_file - a tab-separated file containing both the id, label and num columns as well as the computed features

---cluster - a flag specfifying whether to compute cluster features, see Yancheva and Ruczicz (2016)
+--cluster - a flag specifying whether to compute cluster features, see Yancheva and Ruczicz (2016)

 --sid - a flag specifying whether to compute the SID feature, see Yancheva and Ruczicz (2016)